Skip to main content

 • Advising on required notice periods and termination regulations

-Expanding to a new country often requires setting up a local business entity to pay employees, which can entail legal requirements.
-In certain countries, establishing an entity can demand significant capital to be invested in a local bank account for renting a physical office.
+Expanding to a new country often requires setting up a local business entity to pay employees, which can entail significant legal requirements.
+In certain countries, establishing an entity can demand significant capital invested in a local bank account and a physical office.
 The process of setting up an entity is often slow and complicated.
 Additionally, managing payroll locally is typically mandatory to comply with social security contributions and taxes.
-This can be challenging for managing global payroll, particularly when adding more countries.
-However, partnering with an EOR can eliminate this need, reducing tax and labor compliance risks.
+This can be challenging when managing global payroll, particularly when adding more countries.
+Partnering with an EOR can eliminate this need, reducing tax and labor compliance risks.

-Countries have different employment contract regulations considering local laws, statutory requirements, and country-specific norms.
-An EOR stays abreast of all local changes to these regulations and regularly informs the client organization of any changes.
-This saves time, administrative work, and the risk of non-compliance.
+Countries have different employment contract regulations based on local laws, statutory requirements, and country-specific norms.
+An EOR stays up to date with all local changes to these regulations and regularly informs the client organization of any updates.
+This saves time, reduces administrative work, and mitigates the risk of non-compliance.

 Adapting to new cultures is one of the biggest challenges when expanding globally.
 A lack of cultural awareness or language skills can lead to misunderstandings and hinder expansion efforts.
-Understanding a new culture and country can take years, but an Employer of Record (EOR) can help companies create global and multilingual communication strategies for their international presence.
+Understanding a new culture and country can take years, but an EOR can help companies create global and multilingual communication strategies for their international presence.

-Outsourcing employment services to an Employer of Record (EOR) offers many benefits, including:
+Outsourcing employment services to an EOR offers many benefits, including:

 • Saving time and money on hiring international employees